Crypto137/MHServerEmu/docs/Glossary.md

 - **Mission** - a quest.

+- **Mixin** - a field group that belongs to one of the fields contained a prototype rather than the prototype itself.

+- **Mux** - a system used by the frontend server for routing messages to appropriate services.

 - **Navi** - a system that defines what sections of the game world are navigable.

+- **Pak** - a proprietary file storage format developed by Gazillion.
+Also known as GPAK.

 - **Persistence** - saving of the game state between sessions.